How to Apply Diaper Rash Cream the Right Way: Step-by-Step Guide

 Apply Cream to All Irritated Skin

-You should cover all areas of redness or irritation with a generous layer of cream, making sure no affected skin is left exposed.
+You should cover all areas of redness or irritation with a thin, even layer of cream, making sure no affected skin is left exposed.

 Pay close attention to skin folds and creases, since these spots can hold moisture and need extra protection.